quacksouls/bitburner/08/intelligence/program/README.md

 1. Open a web browser and go to the URL:
    `https://danielyxie.github.io/bitburner/`
 1. Import a save file.
-1. Execute the command:
+1. Execute the command
-   `run intelligence/int.js`
+   `run intelligence/int.js`.
    to print to the terminal the current Intelligence XP.
 1. Click on the `Create Program` tab.
 1. Click on the program you want to create, e.g. the `Create program` button